LabyMod/labymod4-api-wiki/docs/pages/addon/activities/activity.md

 In this case, we want to render a text at the center of the screen, and as we are creating a bare Activity, we'll overwrite the `render` method. (please keep in mind that the super call has to be at the head of the method.
 Otherwise, our text will be rendered beneath the background).

-All we have to do now is to get the bounds of the activity (the bounds represent the position and size of activities and widgets).
-More on that on the next page about widgets.
+All we have to do now is to get the bounds of the activity by declaring `this.bounds()` as a local variable (the bounds represent the position and size of activities and widgets - more on that in the part about LSS).
 Then we need get the `TextRenderer` by calling `this.labyAPI.renderPipeline().textRenderer()` as we will render our text with that renderer.

 Now to the rendering, apply your text to the renderer by using the setter `text`, our text is the String `"I am a bare rendered example text"`, so we use `textRenderer.text("I am a bare rendered example text")`, after that we set our position with the bounds we got before.
 As we want the text centered we need the `centerX` and `centerY` float and set them via `textRenderer.pos(bounds.getCenterX(), bounds.getCenterY())`.